labarilem/notes/building-microservices/integration.md

 REST provides flexibility over the serialization format of the data.
 The most popular choices are JSON and XML.
 XML has built-in support for hypermedia while there are standards to provide hypermedia data with JSON.

+### Downsides to REST Over HTTP

+- Not easy to generate stubs for REST over HTTP services as it would be with RPC
+- Some web servers do not *fully* support all the HTTP verbs
+- Performance is penalized because of hypermedia data and HTTP overhead
+- HTTP is not suited for frequently exchanging small volumes of data, WebSockets or protocol buffers are more suitable for this kind of communication

+Despite these disadvantages, REST over HTTP is a sensible default choice for service-to-service interactions.